brendankellyODG/opendatagroup.github.io/Product Manuals/Sensors/index.md

    2  sys.memory  No
 ```

 The sensor activates periodically (2 times a second), and collects the memory consumed by the service.
 The collected data is reported as Pneumo messages (Kafka messages on the topic "notify") every 3 seconds.
-These can be viewed in the CLI with the `fastscore pneumo` command:
+These can be viewed in the CLI with the `ModelOp Center pneumo` command:

 ```
 $ fastscore pneumo